erengy/anime-relations/README.md

 2. Kitsu ID - `https://kitsu.io/api/edge/anime?filter[text]={title}`
 3. AniList ID - `https://anilist.co/anime/{id}/{title}`
 4. Episode number or range

-    - `?` is used for unknown episode count.
+- `?` is used for unknown values.
+- `~` is used to repeat the source ID.
 - `!` suffix is shorthand for creating a new rule where destination ID is redirected to itself.

 ## Example

 The first season of *Fate/Zero* has 13 episodes, yet it is possible to encounter filenames that go beyond this number:

     [Coalgirls]_Fate_Zero_14_(1280x720_Blu-ray_FLAC)_[E56A8415].mkv